JerichoJyant/usbkey/README.md

 Run `cp ~/.bashrc ~/.bashrc-backup` to make a backup of your bash profile.

 Add `eval $(ssh-agent)` and `export PATH=$PATH:~/scripts` to your `~/.bashrc`.
-Replace `~/scripts` with the location you placed the usbkey script. `cd` to it and make it executable with `chmod +x usbkey`.
+Replace `~/scripts` with the location you placed the `usbkey` script. `cd` to it and make it executable with `chmod +x usbkey`.

-Edit the usbkey script, changing the `encryptedDriveName="keysandbackups"` variable to the name you chose in the device setup.
+Edit the `usbkey` script, changing the `encryptedDriveName="keysandbackups"` variable to the name you chose in the device setup.

 ## GitHub / SSH key setup
-To place an SSH key on your usbkey, with your usbkey unlocked (`usbkey unlock`), follow [GitHub's SSH creation key instructions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+To place an SSH key on your USBKey, with your USBKey unlocked (`usbkey unlock`), follow [GitHub's SSH creation key instructions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Use the path `/media/[Your username]/keysandbackups/id_rsa` instead of pressing enter for the default location.
 Change `keysandbackups` to the name of your drive, if you used a different name.

 If you are using your SSH key for GitHub, edit `/home/[Your Username]/.ssh/config` and add the following to it: